f5devcentral/f5-agility-labs-containers/docs/class1/module4/lab1.rst

 F5 IngressLink is the first true integration between BIG-IP and NGINX technologies.
 F5 IngressLink was built to support customers with modern, container application workloads that use both BIG-IP Container Ingress Services and NGINX Ingress Controller for Kubernetes.
 It’s an elegant control plane solution that offers a unified method of working with both technologies from a single interface—offering the best of BIG-IP and NGINX and fostering better collaboration across NetOps and DevOps teams.

-.. attention:: This architecture diagram demonstrates the IngressLink solution
+..
+This architecture diagram demonstrates the IngressLink solution

 .. image:: ../images/ingresslink-architecture-diagram.png